-Your Company's results for fiscal year 2018 continue to reflect an improving environment in the manufactured housing industry and the State of Florida.
+Your Company's results for fiscal year 2019 continue to reflect an improving environment in the manufactured housing industry in the State of Florida.
 The improving housing, financial and credit markets of our country and market area, coupled with the lower unemployment and better consumer and business confidence had a positive effect on the Company's results.

-Net sales for Nobility during fiscal year 2018 were up 14% to \$42,812,265 as compared to \$37,543,071 recorded in fiscal year 2017.
-Income from operations for fiscal year 2018 was up 31% to \$5,722,826 versus \$4,355,874 in the same period a year ago.
-Net income after taxes was \$4,963,632 as compared to \$3,309,983 for the same period last year.
-Diluted earnings per share for fiscal year 2018 were \$1.24 per share compared to \$0.83 per share last year.
+Net sales for Nobility during fiscal year 2019 were up 11% to \$46,347,931 as compared to \$41,878,186 recorded in fiscal year 2018.
+Income from operations for fiscal year 2019 was up 45% to \$8,300,681 versus \$5,722,826 in the same period a year ago.
+Net income after taxes was \$8,810,420 as compared to \$4,963,632 for the same period last year.
+Diluted earnings per share for fiscal year 2019 were \$2.32 per share compared to \$1.27 per share last year.

-Nobility's financial position during fiscal year 2018 remains very strong with cash and cash equivalents, certificates of deposit and short-term investments of \$34,936,721 and no outstanding debt.
-Working capital is \$38,128,057 and our ratio of current assets to current liabilities is 5.8:1.
-Stockholders' equity is \$49,066,501 and the book value per share of common stock is \$12.67
+Nobility's financial position during fiscal year 2019 remains very strong with cash and cash equivalents, certificates of deposit and short-term investments of \$33,208,823 and no outstanding debt.
+Working capital is \$37,872,687 and our ratio of current assets to current liabilities is 4.2:1.
+Stockholders' equity is \$49,466,315 and the book value per share of common stock is \$13.50.

 The demand for affordable manufactured housing in Florida continues to improve.
-According to the Florida Manufactured Housing Association, shipments in Florida for the period from November 2017 through October 2018 were up approximately 19% from the same period last year.
-Our sales for fiscal year 2019 continue to look positive.
-The Company's Prestige Home Centers, which contributed strong operating results in the 2018 fiscal year, is expected to experience another good year.
+According to the Florida Manufactured Housing Association, shipments in Florida for the period from November 2018 through October 2019 were up approximately 17% from the same period last year.
+The Company's Prestige Home Centers, which contributed strong operating results in the 2019 fiscal year, is expected to experience another good year.
 Material and labor cost increases are ongoing challenges facing the manufactured housing industry, including your Company.
 This year Nobility plans to continue making improvements in our manufacturing plant and Prestige model centers to increase efficiency and productivity.

-Constrained consumer credit and the lack of lenders in our industry, partly as a result of an increase in government regulations, still affects our results by limiting many affordable manufactured housing buyers from purchasing homes.
-However, recent legislation may help improve this situation in the future.
+The lack of lenders in our industry, partly as a result of an increase in government regulations, still affects our results by limiting many affordable manufactured housing buyers from purchasing homes.